 A Quick Look at What Give-Aways Really Get You

-Recently, the Promotional Products Association International conducted a survey of people who had received promotional items in a range of prices and categories, and they discovered a number of useful insights that you should consider before investing in your holiday gift items.
+Recently, the Promotional Products Association International conducted a survey of people who had received promotional items in a range of prices and categories, and they discovered a number of useful insights.

 They looked at the types of items that had been used for promotional purposes, the costs associated with those items, the effectiveness of the items, the length of time items were kept or used, understanding of why promotional items were given, and the perceived value of items.